Accommodating muon $\boldsymbol{(g-2)}$ and leptogenesis in a scotogenic model: Results

 Although the charged LFV decays are considered as constraints in our analysis, see \cref{tab:constraints}, it is worth checking how these processes behave in the present model and exploring to which extent future experiments may restrict the parameter space.
 In \cref{fig:clfv} we show the branching ratios of the most relevant charged LFV decay channels for the muon and the tau, together with their current limits and future expected sensitivities.
 Note that the muon decays are completely dominated by the dipole contribution, i.e. the diagrams depicted in \cref{Fig:gm2_diagrams}, while there is an important contribution from box diagrams to the tau decays $\tau \to 3 \mu$.
 This is due to the large values for $g_\Psi^2$ and $g_R^2$ needed to the fit of $(g-2)_\mu$, which makes the box diagram proportional to $g_R^3 \, g_\Psi^{2*} g_R^{2*} g_\Psi^{2}$ dominate over the dipole contribution with the off-shell photon.

 For conciseness, we do not show the results for the charged LFV decays of the tau to electrons.
 For these, we find that, in the best case, the branching ratio of $\tau \to \mu e^+ e^-$ is of the order of $10^{-9}$, just on the border of the future expected sensitivity.
 For the remaining processes $\tau \to e \gamma$ and $\tau \to 3e$, we obtain branching ratios below $10^{-17}$, not observable in the foreseeable future.
+The same holds true for the other LFV observables listed in \cref{tab:constraints}.